smhaller/ldap-overleaf-sl/README.md

 ### Limitations:
+NEW: This version does use a separate ldap bind user, but just to find the proper BIND DN for this user, so it is possible users from different groups / OUs can login.

-This implementation uses *no* ldap bind user - it tries to bind to the ldap (using ldapts) with the uid and credentials of the user which tries to login.
+Afterwards it tries to bind to the ldap (using ldapts) with the uid and credentials of the user which tries to login.
+Safes the hassle of password hashing for LDAP pwds.

 Only valid LDAP users or email users registered by an admin can login.